MedicoMrityunjay/DermaSentinel_AI/README.md

 **DermaSentinel** is a state-of-the-art, multimodal AI system designed to assist dermatologists in the early detection of melanoma.
 By fusing deep learning with clinical heuristics (ABCD rule), it provides not just a diagnosis, but a comprehensive, explainable, and equitable clinical assessment.

+This repository contains code to deploy the DermaSentinel inference engine, including the dual-gate architecture (Segmentation + Classification), AI Scribe, and Equity Engine.

 ---

-## 🚀 Executive Summary
+## 🚀 Main Findings

-Melanoma is the deadliest form of skin cancer, but it is highly curable if detected early.
 DermaSentinel bridges the gap between black-box AI and clinical practice by offering:
 1.  **Precision Diagnosis**: A dual-gate architecture (Segmentation + Classification) for high-accuracy lesion analysis.
 2.  **Explainability**: Real-time quantification of the **ABCD Rule** (Asymmetry, Border, Color) and visual segmentation overlays.
 3.  **Equity**: An integrated **Equity Engine** that analyzes skin tone (ITA Score) to ensure fair performance across diverse skin phenotypes.